chriskuehl/backgroundcamera/README.md

 Currently only the front-facing camera is supported, but it should be trivial to also support the rear camera.

-BackgroundCamera has been tested with PhoneGap 2.7.0 on iOS 6.
+BackgroundCamera has only been tested with an iPad 2 using PhoneGap 2.7.0 on iOS 6.

 ## Usage
 To take a picture, simply call `backgroundCamera.takePicture(callback)`.